waded/xbox-cec/README.md

 This service:

-- **turns your TV on when your Xbox One turns on** Although Xbox can turn TVs on (or off) by infrared (IR) signals, that's not enough in some systems, so this system also
+- **turns your TV on when your Xbox One turns on.** Although Xbox can turn TVs on (and off) by infrared (IR) signals, that's not enough in some systems, so this system also

-- **sends additional customizable HDMI-CEC commands, for example to switch receiver input to the Xbox.**
+- **sends additional customizable HDMI-CEC commands, for example to switch receiver input, after turning on the TV**

 It's often suggested you use a universal remote, like Harmony Hub, to orchestrate input switching and more, but Harmony won't respond when you turn on the Xbox using controllers, and Harmony's